-The invoice and sales finance industry has launched a number of product enhancements to better meet customers needs for open ended contracts.
-Historically the industry was critised for inflexible, long term contract periods that were not as flexible as traditional bank overdraft faciliies which normally allow a business to move as and when they want (assuming you are one of the lucky ones that still has an overdraft).
+The invoice and sales finance industry has launched a number of product enhancements to better meet customers' needs for open-ended contracts.
+Historically the industry was criticised for inflexible, long term contract periods that were not as flexible as traditional bank overdraft facilities which normally allow a business to move as and when they want (assuming you are one of the lucky ones that still has an overdraft).

 Spot Factors & Selective Invoice Factors